Official Glen Cove Chamber of Commerce By-Laws

 Section 1.
 Election of Officers

-Installation of all new Board members as well as the Chamber Officers shall take place at an installation dinner to be held in January of the New Year.
+Installation of all new Board members as well as the Chamber Officers shall take place in January of the New Year.

 Section 2.
 Duties of Officers